 12.00 AM Nothing happens.

-12.05 AM one of the followers notices one of the walls on the clock still says 11.55, they all decide it mustn’t be midnight yet.
+12.05 AM one of the followers notices one of the clocks on the wall still says 11.55, they all decide it mustn’t be midnight yet after all.

 12:15 AM the phone rings.
-It is not ET calling, but reporters.
+It is not ET phoning, but reporters.
 ‘What has happened?”
 ‘Have the aliens arrived yet?’

-At 2 AM a younger follower leaves, stating his mum told him she would call the cops if he was not back by 2.
-Unshaken, the rest state this was probably a good thing, he had the least commitment anyway.
+At 2 AM a younger follower leaves, stating his mother told him she would call the cops if he wasn’t back by 2.
+Unshaken, the others state this is probably a good thing, he had the least commitment of the group anyway.

-At 4 AM the first signs of doubt when one of the followers states they have turned their back on the world and burned every bridge they have, but this one.
-They feel they should leave but they have to stay, till the bitter end.
+At 4 AM the first seeds of doubt crop up.
+One of the followers bitterly comments they have given up everything, burned every bridge.
+They know they should leave but have nothing to return to.
+They have to stay, till the bitter end.

 At 4:45 AM FINALLY!!!
 A new message from the aliens.
 They are no longer coming, but wanted to explain how big a thing these believers did tonight.
-Through their great faith they have saved the planet.
-Earth will no longer flood, and the people of Earth can thank them that humankind is now in God’s good graces.
+Through their show of great faith they have saved the planet.
+Earth will no longer flood – the people of Earth can thank them alone that humankind is again in God’s good graces.

-5:00 AM, a P.S. from the aliens this news is “…to be released immediately to the newspapers.”
+5:00 AM, a P.S. from the aliens.
+This news is “…to be released immediately to the newspapers.”
 They do, finding little tidbits along the way which fit with their narrative.
-‘There were small earthquakes in Italy and California last night?… that must’ve been the start of the great disaster we averted’.
+‘There were small earthquakes in Italy, and California that night… they were the first rumblings of the great disaster Dorothy and her followers averted.

-Now- at this point – I want to drop back in to the story on Sabbatai Zevi again, to add a little bit of context I conveniently left out last time.
+At this point – I should drop back in to the story on Sabbatai Zevi, to add a little bit of context I conveniently left out last time.

 Sabbatai Zevi claimed a number of times that the world was coming to an end, and he was there to usher in a new, golden age.
-From 1648, when he announced he was the son of God he began saying it.
-When he was thrown out of Smyrna, circa 1651, he had built up a reasonably large following – many of whom had sacrificed to follow his cause.
-A number sacrificed all the good things they had in Smyrna to follow him across Europe.
+In 1648, when he first announced he was the true messiah, he also claimed the world was coming to an end.
+When thrown out of Smyrna, circa 1651, he had built up a large following – many of whom had sacrificed everything to follow him.
+Many physically followed him across Europe.

-As he went from strength to strength a bit of a bandwagon effect happened.
-More people on board meant it seemed less a crazy thing to follow this heretic.
-Add to this the more people gave, the more justifications came as to why this guy was worth following.
+Going from strength to strength, a bandwagon effect happened.
+More people on board made it less crazy to follow the heretic.
+Add to this the more people gave, the more justifications came explaining why you should follow him.
 Tales arose of Sabbatai performing miracles.
-This drove the bandwagon effect, leading to more miracles and so forth.
+The movement took on a life of it’s own.

-This had a flow on effect.
-Across Europe Jewish populations began to party.
-The messiah was here, and he was going to defeat the Turks – then lead us back to Jerusalem.
-Many thousands of them packed up their belongings and began to make the pilgrimage to see the great Sabbatai Zevi.
+With flow on effect on top of flow on effect, across Europe Jewish populations began to party.
+The messiah had come.
+He was going to defeat the Turks – then lead us back to Jerusalem.
+Many thousands of them packed up their belongings and made the pilgrimage to see the great Sabbatai Zevi.

-In cities where trade was largely dependent on the Jewish community, like Amsterdam and Hamburg, the cities all but ground to a halt.
+In cities where trade was largely dependent on the Jewish community, like Amsterdam and Hamburg, they all but ground to a halt.